-Recreational conflicts within the NWRS were more frequent before the 1997 enactment of the National Wildlife Refuge System Improvement Act (P.L.105-57; 16 U.S.C.
+Recreational conflicts within the NWRS were more frequent before the 1997 enactment of the National Wildlife Refuge System Improvement Act (16 U.S.C.
 668dd).
 A key provision of this law designates "compatible wildlife-dependent recreational uses involving hunting, fishing, wildlife observation and photography, and environmental education and interpretation as priority public uses of the refuge system."
 It also requires that priority public uses must "receive enhanced consideration over other general public uses in planning and management within the System."
 The law continues the statutory policy that activities that are not wildlife-dependent (e.g., grazing, growing hay, etc.) may be permitted, provided they are wildlife-compatible.
 Final regulations for determining compatibility were published on October 18, 2000 (65 Fed.
 Reg.
 62457).
-Some interest groups argued that the regulations did not allow for sufficient public access for some forms of recreation, such as use of off-road vehicles or personal watercraft.
+Some interest groups contended that the regulations did not allow for sufficient public access for some forms of recreation, such as use of off-road vehicles or personal watercraft.
 Others felt that the regulations struck a proper balance among user groups.

 A recent controversy concerns applications for amateur radio operators to have access to three remote island refuges (Farallon, Navassa, and Desecheo) to transmit from these locations.
 To protect the refuges' seabird colonies and vegetation, FWS does not allow access or consider radio transmission a priority or compatible use.
 Two bills would require the Interior Secretary to open these refuges for at least one period each year under special use permits.
 H.R.
 298 applies to the three refuges, while H.R.
-1183 (which has been ordered reported) applies to Navassa and Desecheo.
+1183 (reported on Dec.
+6, 2005; H.Rept.
+109-320) applies only to Navassa and Desecheo.
 Supporters include radio operators but also those who favor wider public access to federal lands in general.
 Opposition includes scientists and environmental groups based on risk to the colonies through human interference, introduction of invasive species, and precedent for wider access to sensitive islands.

-Recreation at Federal Water Sites. (by Nicole Carter) In addition to land-based recreation, the nation's waters provide a variety of recreational opportunities.
-Much of the recreation on federally owned or managed waters and adjacent lands occurs at U.S. Army Corps of Engineers (in the Department of Defense) and Bureau of Reclamation (in DOI) sites, primarily at federal reservoirs.
-These agencies' 4,300 recreation areas attract nearly 500 million visits per year (400 million at Corps-managed areas; 90 million at Bureau sites).
+Recreation at Federal Water Sites. (by Nicole Carter and Nic Lane) Much of the recreation on federally owned or managed waters and adjacent lands occurs at U.S. Army Corps of Engineers ("Corps," in the Department of Defense) and Bureau of Reclamation ("Bureau," in DOI) sites, primarily at federal reservoirs.
+These agencies' more than 4,000 recreation areas attract nearly 500 million visits per year (400 million at Corps-managed areas; 90 million at Bureau sites).
 While these federal reservoirs often are operated primarily for irrigation, navigation, hydropower, and/or flood control, they also provide recreation and other benefits.
-Reservoir operations can be contentious because decisions on water releases represent tradeoffs among the multiple reservoir and river uses and among different types of recreation, such as birdwatching, boating, fishing, hunting, sightseeing, swimming, and whitewater activities.
+Reservoir operations can be contentious because decisions on water releases often represent tradeoffs among the multiple reservoir and river uses and among different types of recreation, such as birdwatching, boating, fishing, hunting, sightseeing, swimming, and whitewater activities.